 With the enhanced usage of online channels, call centres and organizations need to work towards creating omni-channel experience for their customers.
 And, call centre software can come handy when you are preparing your customer service team for digital transformation.
 Contact centre software will live chat and social media integration functionalities can help offer a consistent experience to customers digital channels.

-Increase the Use of Analytics
+2. Increase Use of Analytics

 67% of customers mention that bad experiences lead to the churn, making it increasingly important for organizations to analyse the friction points leading to negative customer experiences.